Nikolay0803/table/README.md

 # Table

-**Table**This project implements a dynamic table with functionality for pagination, search, sorting, selection of displayed items, and the ability to delete records.
+**Table** is project implements a dynamic table with functionality for pagination, search, sorting, selection of displayed items, and the ability to delete records.
 Data is stored in local storage (`localStorage`) for convenient management.
 The application also supports a dark theme, allowing users to switch between light and dark modes for a comfortable viewing experience.

 ## Technology Stack